Updated September 2019

 Check out the full line up

-Chances are you’ve heard of some of the main attractions this year such as the Stranger Things, Halloween 4, and Poltergeist houses.
+Chances are you’ve heard of some of the main attractions this year such as the Stranger Things, Ghostbusters, and Us houses.
 These headlining houses are worthy of the buzz, but you won’t get the full experience if you overlook the incredible scare zones, shows and original concept houses.
 Be sure to review the full list of houses, scare zones, shows and rides in advance.

 Focusing just on the houses can sometimes lead to disappointment due to the long wait times.
 Plan out 3-4 must see houses, including at least two original concept houses (ones that aren’t based on a movie or TV show).
 The original concept houses tend to have less wait times and the creative design team has more freedom with house designs.